populist-vote/platform/README.md

 ## Database

-[sqlx] is used for managing asyncronous database operations.
+[sqlx] is used for managing asynchronous database operations.
 This project relies heavily on compile-time query verification using `sqlx` macros, namely `query_as!` If you do not have a DATABASE_URL specified in your .env file, you will not be able to compile the binary for this crate.
 You can run sqlx in offline mode by setting SQLX_OFFLINE=true.
 You can enable "offline mode" to cache the results of the SQL query analysis using the sqlx-cli.
 If you make schema alterations, run the command `cargo sqlx prepare` which will write your query data to `sqlx-data.json` at the `/db` root.

 ## API Server